-- 1. County employees who are members of the National Guard or active reserve components of the United States Armed Forces shall be allowed up to fifteen (15) working days off per Federal Fiscal year (October 1st through September 30th) to attend authorized training sessions and exercises. - 2.
-The fifteen (15) working days paid military leave shall apply to the Federal Fiscal Year and any unused balance at the end of the year shall not be carried forward into the next Federal Fiscal Year. - 3.
+- 1. County employees who are members of the National Guard or active reserve components of the United States Armed Forces shall be allowed up to fifteen (15) working days off per Federal Fiscal year to attend authorized training sessions and exercises. - 2.
+The fifteen (15) working days paid military leave shall apply to the calendar year and any unused balance at the end of the year shall not be carried forward into the next physical year. - 3.
 Pay for attendance at Reserve or National Guard training sessions or exercises shall be authorized only for periods which fall within the employee's normal work schedule. - 4.
-An employee may use annual leave, earned compensatory time, or leave without pay if he/she must attend Reserve or National Guard training sessions or exercises in excess of the fifteen (15) working days maximum per Federal Fiscal year. - 5.
-Leon County will provide upon request of the employee, a statement that contains the number of workdays used for military leave in the fiscal year as well as a statement of the number of workdays left for use during the fiscal year.
+An employee may use annual leave, earned compensatory time, or leave without pay if he/she must attend Reserve or National Guard training sessions or exercises in excess of the fifteen (15) working days maximum per Federal Fiscal year.